illinois-cs241/assignment-docs/savvy_scheduler.md

 ### job \*scheduler_quantum_expired(job \*job_evicted, double time)

 This function is called at the end of every time quantum.
 If there is no job currently running, `job_evicted` will be NULL.
-If the current scheme is not premptive and `job_evicted` is not NULL, return `job_evicted`.
+If the current scheme is not preemptive and `job_evicted` is not NULL, return `job_evicted`.
 In all other cases, if `job_evicted` is not NULL, place it back on the queue and return a pointer to the next job that should run.
 (Note, it is possible for the next job to be the same as `job_evicted`)

 ### void scheduler_job_finished(job \*job_done, double time)